metaone01/RelativeControl.Avalonia/README.md

 - SetOneTimeHeight
 - RelativeBindOneTime

-> The property will update only once when target attached to visual tree!
+> These will update only once when the control is attached to visual tree!

 ## Breaking Changes